ehc-io/ddos-183/docs/_build/html/_sources/class1/module1/module1.rst.txt

-Module – Configuring Protections for Known DoS Vectors
+Module – Configuring Protections for Static DoS Vectors
 ========================================================

 In this module you will learn how to defense against several basic DDOS vectors using the F5 DHD device.